BMIRDS/SlidePreprocessing/README.md

 [2_extract_patches.py](2_extract_patches.py)

 ### Recent Backward Incompatible Changes
+- "csv_as_data_source" parameter
+    - Added in config file
+    - Purpose: Set this True to feed a list of slide files in CSV format, instead of a directory path.
+This gives more flexibility in source folder structures, especially when only a subset of slides in a folder is to be processed.
+You can also set a nickname for a slide, which can be used for a destination folder name of the slide.
+(Default is to use a slide file name without file extension (i.e., stem)).
+This feature is useful when the original file name is too long, e.g. "TCGA-A3-A8OU-01Z-00-DX1.5BF363CE-9DB1-40BB-9E77-CF930F12B1B8.svs".
+Please see [config_test4.yaml](config/config_test4.yaml) for the specification of a CSV file.
+    - How to make a previous config file compatible: add "csv_as_data_source: !!bool False" line in config (yaml) file.
+See [Template file](config/config_template.yaml).
 - "flattening" parameter
     - Added in config file
     - Purpose: toggle this to specify the output folder structure.
 With 'flattening' True, all the extracted tissues are stored in the same folder, which is useful when generating thumbnail images and wanting to see all the images without traversing folders.
 This also affect folders for patches; all the patches are stored in each folder that corresponds to a class.